 Elizabeth Kaplan, Professor of English and Women's, Gender, and Sexuality Studies, Stony Brook University, Author, Women in Film Noir

-"Powerful...Catching Sight of Thelma & Louise grabs you and doesn't let you go just because you finished watching it.
+"Powerful...Catching Sight of Thelma and Louise grabs you and doesn't let you go just because you finished watching it.
 Some films provoke animated conversations and robust engagement.
 This is one of them."

 DOCUTAH International Documentary Film Festival